heroiclabs/nakama-cpp/README.md

 ### Realtime client

 The client can create one or more realtime clients with the server.
-Each realtime client can have it's own event listeners registered for responses received from the server.
+Each realtime client can have it's own events listener registered for responses received from the server.

 ```cpp
 int port = 7350; // different port to the main API port